ysengoku/42-ft_transcendence/doc/features/PONG.md

 (TODO: screenshots of models made in blender)

 ---
+### Computer Opponent
+**Peacemakers: Ponggers Edition** supports playing against another opponent locally, but also, against an AI opponent.
+The AI was designed to have dynamic difficulty based on the player's skill.
+It's an algorithmic AI (as opposed to deep learning AI) made with player's fun in mind: it's dynamically reacting to [buffs and debuffs](#additional-gameplay-features), and adjusts its own behaviour based on the gap between the player and itself.
+So, for example, if the player struggles against the *computer opponent*, it shifts its difficulty to be more forgiving.
+The opposite is true as well: skilled players might find themselves challenged by AI.

+AI uses multiple parameters to determine its own behaviour against the player, in order to push the player to their limit without being impossible to beat.
+Like every other gameplay mode in the **Peacemakeers: Ponggers Edition**, the matches against the machine can use the buffs and debuffs

+---
 ### Game Settings

 Different users have different tastes, and the **Peacemakers** platform allows them to tune their game settings to suit their needs.